Indian Naval Air Arm: History

-1960 saw the commissioning of No.300 White Tigers Squadron, consisting of Sea Hawks.
+The commissioning of No.300 White Tigers Squadron, consisting of Sea Hawks, happened in 1961.

-In the very next year (1961), (formerly HMS Hercules) was acquired by the Indian Navy.
+In 1961, (formerly HMS Hercules) was acquired by the Indian Navy.
 Vikrants initial airwing consisted of British Hawker Sea Hawk fighter-bombers and a French Alize anti-submarine aircraft.
 On 18 May 1961, the first jet landed on board, piloted by Lieutenant (later Admiral) Radhakrishna Hariram Tahiliani.
 That year, the No.310 Cobras Squadron (consisting of Alize aircraft) was commissioned.
 After playing an important role in several major Indian military actions, specifically the Liberation of Goa and the India-Pakistani war of 1971, she was decommissioned in January 1997 and scrapped.

 In 1976, the Indian Air Force handed over Super Constellation aircraft to the No.312 Albatross Squadron in Dabolim, Goa.
 Being fairly old aircraft at that point, these were withdrawn from active service by 1983.
 To replace them in the maritime patrol role, Soviet aircraft were acquired.
 The No. 315 Winged Stallions Squadron was commissioned in 1977 with the Ilyushin Il-38 aircraft.

 In December 1961, INS Vikrant participated in Operation Vijay, the liberation of Goa from Portugal.
 Its role was primarily to deter foreign naval intervention during the 40-hour-long military action.